All About Winter Touring in Caravans and Motorhomes

 Awnings

 Awnings are a useful way to help keep warm and snug during winter.
 It is best to use a heavy duty awning.
 Manufacturers such as Isabella and Dorema produce suitable products classed as winter or all-season awnings.
 In most cases, winter awnings are porch awnings, but with heavy duty fabrics and strong poles.
 They also need to have relatively steep pitched roofs to help snow slide off.
 Additional poles to reinforce the roof can be useful along with strong pegging points and guy ropes to withstand whatever winter weather is encountered.
 Some manufacturers can supply an awning roof lining to help reduce roof condensation.
-For further information on awnings see our expert guide on awnings.
+For further information on awnings see our Expert Guide to Buying an Awning.

 The awning need only be a small one to enable wet muddy boots and coats to be left out to dry without introducing more moisture than necessary into the caravan or motorhome.
 As long as it covers the habitation door it should also prevent too much heat loss when entering and exiting.
 Being small means it is easier to pack up and then easier to be able to spread out on your return home if it had to be packed up while wet.